How To Calculate Labor Cost In Construction

 • $500 meals

-Thus, the extra annual costs that you have to pay for having Eddie as an employee is $10,119.07.
+Thus, the extra annual cost you must pay for having Eddie as an employee is $10,119.07.

 4. Calculate the Total Annual Payroll Cost